dhowe/AdNauseamV1/README.md

 #### Can I contribute?
 --------
 Absolutely!
 We are looking for more coders and designers to help...
 Just press *Fork* at the top of this github page and get started...
-If you're looking for a place to start, definitely look into the [issues labeled "HELP US CODE"](https://github.com/dhowe/AdNauseam/labels/HELP-US-CODE).
+If you're looking for a place to start, definitely look into the issues labeled [HELP US CODE](https://github.com/dhowe/AdNauseam/labels/HELP-US-CODE).
 Thanks!

 #### How to install the development environment

 ##### Developing on Firefox

-1. Checkout the code with your favorite git tool or via the command-line:
+1. Checkout the code with your favorite git tool, or via the command-line:

     ```bash
     $ git checkout https://github.com/dhowe/AdNauseam.git
     ```

-2. With an up-to-date version of Firefox, install the [Firefox Add-On SDK](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation) as described [here](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation)
+2. With an up-to-date version of Firefox, install and activate the [Firefox Add-On SDK](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation) as described [here](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation)

 3. Create a new Firefox profile by opening the Firefox profile-manager.
 Note the path for the profile when you create and save it.